jimbox13/jimbox13.github.io/README.md

 # jimbox13.github.io
-Launch Pad for Netroids Universe Support Site.
+Launch Pad for Netroid Universe Support Site.
 This is a Github Page not a programming project.